-Repeat the migration and post-migration procedures for each instance of Informix Version 11.70 that you plan to run on the computer.
+Repeat the migration and post-migration procedures for each instance of Informix Version 12.10 that you plan to run on the computer.

-If a serious error occurs during the migration, you might need to return to the previous version of the server, restore from a level-0 backup, and then correct the problem before restarting the migration tasks.
+Important: Do not connect applications to a database server instance until the migration has completed successfully.
+If a serious error occurs during the migration, you might need to revert to the previous version of the server, restore from a level-0 backup, and then correct the problem before restarting the migration tasks.